 With one eye visible and one hidden, snake smiles, encouraging thoughtful reflection as he bends back upon himself to gain insight.
 That wisdom will guide right action taken today, yielding great accomplishment at year-end.

 Happy Chinese New Year!

 Two people I care for just had quadruple bypass surgery.
 One younger, one older.

 Neither suspected life’s pause button would interrupt their routine.
-Now both cling to a stuffed pillow when they cough – an aid to hold the chest together as it heals.
+Now, both cling to a stuffed pillow when they cough – an aid to hold the chest together as it heals.

-The heart stops for hours during the procedure.
+A heart stops for hours during the procedure.
 Pumps circulate life-giving blood and drain fluids the body produces to fight surgery’s assaults.
 Yet within a day most patients sit up; the next they are walking.